ppilloww/root/readMe.txt

 python manage.py runserver 0.0.0.0:8000

-//appplattform generieren. muss in settings.py unter applikation eingetragen werden python manage.py startapp bbq_gmbh_app"den Namen der App"
+//appplattform generieren. muss in settings.py unter applikation eingetragen werden python manage.py startapp "den Namen der App"

 // This command copies all static files from your apps to the STATIC_ROOT directory specified in your settings file. python manage.py collectstatic